Record office policies and deposits

 • strengthening links with place of deposit contacts to ensure timely transfers of public records

-• monitoring auction and sale catalogues
+• monitoring auction and sale notifications

-6. Printed collections
+Printed collections

-North Yorkshire County Record Office will continue to acquire printed reference material to support the work of researchers.
+We will continue to acquire printed reference material to support the work of researchers.
 Selection of such material will take account of material held by North Yorkshire Library Service.

-7. Facsimile material
+Facsimile material

-North Yorkshire County Record Office will acquire, as appropriate, surrogate copies of material held elsewhere but relevant to the history of North Yorkshire.
+We may acquire surrogate copies of material held elsewhere but relevant to the history of North Yorkshire.
 Emphasis will be placed on material relating to the areas of North Yorkshire formerly in the East and West Ridings and to the holdings of community groups.

-8. Limitations
+Limitations

-North Yorkshire County Record Office will not collect:
+We will not collect:

-• works of art, artefacts or objects
+• works of art, artefacts, or objects

 • published material, unless it forms an integral part of an archive, is of value as a research aid or contains significant manuscript annotations

-• films and moving images, which will be sent to the Yorkshire Film Archive where specialist facilities are available
+• films and moving images, which will be sent to the Yorkshire film archive where specialist facilities are available

 • records on which unreasonable restrictions on public access have been placed